Bibek-Repository/repo-4/NumPy_basics/readme.md

 Reshaping an array:
 Reshaping means to change the shape of an array.
 We can add or remove dimensions or change number of elements in each dimension.

+NumPy Array Iteration
+for loop is used for iteration. nditer() can be used for iteration

+Iterating Array with Different Data Types: op_dtypes argument can be used to change the datatype of elements while iterating.
+Numpy does not change the datatype of the element(where the element is in array) so it needs buffer and to enable it, we pass flags.
+As shown in code file, we can define the step size and iterate through all the elements. ndenumerate() function will help to find the index to each element.